Omkar399/Omkar399/README.md

 # Welcome to my GitHub Profile! 👋

-I am a **Software Engineer** and a **Graduate Student in Computer Science** at San Jose State University, with expertise in backend development, distributed computing, and open-source contributions.
+I am a **Software Engineer** with 3 years of experience and a **Graduate Student in Computer Science** at San Jose State University, with expertise in backend development, distributed computing, and open-source contributions.
 I enjoy solving challenging problems and collaborating with the developer community.

 ---